 An interesting hybrid method is to use a solar panel to operate pumps or fans.
 Data analysis, using heat thermodynamics software, can be used to compare the results of various active and passive solar strategies.

-Passive solar systems require no additional energy to operate and therefore have zero maintenance costs.
-In addition, they do not emit greenhouse gases so they do not contribute to worsening climate change.
+Passive solar systems do not require additional energy to operate and therefore have zero maintenance costs.
+They also emit no greenhouse gases so they do not contribute to worsening climate change.